PankhudiB/learning-nginx/nginx-as-web-server/README.md

     location block is used to decide how to process the request URI

     Return error for a regex -> location ~ (tilda)

+    proxy_pass
+    Handing off a request from server runnning on port 8888 to antoher server that can communicate using http.